 Snack On Fruits, Nuts, And Seeds

 Snacking can be an opportunity to get more fiber in your diet (10).
-Considering that most Americans do not get enough dietary fiber, you can be sure that when it comes to snacking, fruits and seeds are your best options.
+Considering that most Americans do not get enough dietary fiber, you can be sure that when it comes to snacking, fruits and seeds are great options.

 Fruits like apples, oranges, and bananas; nuts like almonds, cashews, and walnuts; seeds like chia seeds or flaxseeds all contain between four to eight grams of fiber per serving.